The Big Data Picture

 • 5 interviews to 1 hire

-In the next post in this series, I will be talking about the banana effect, which is one of my favourite data stories.
+In the next post in this series, I will be talking about the banana effect, which is one of my favorite data stories.
 This will bring the whole series together.

 In the meantime, be good to each other.